Who doesn’t? We spend billions of dollars and time on fad diets and weight loss. Yet, are often left bereft.

-The key is to give your body more time to process the food you consume before piling more junk on top of what you already consumed.
+The key is to give your body more time to process the food you consume before piling more junk on top of what you already finished.
 Your body will love you for the extra time to deal with what it has to process to keep you healthy!
 It helps with sleep too.

 Plus, IE has a load of AMAZING health benefits.
-See what the Godfather of Sports Medicine, Dr. Gabe Mirkin has to say:
+See what the Godfather of Sports Medicine, Dr. Gabe Mirkin, has to say:

 Her 3 step plan:

-2. Avoid alcohol during Monday-Friday.
+2. Avoid alcohol from Monday-Friday.

-3. Two nights a week finish eating dinner by 5pm.
+3. Two nights a week, finish eating dinner by 5 pm.

 Breakfast (protein, healthy fat, fruit or toast) Ex.
-Egg, avocado, toast or blueberries.
+Egg, avocado, toast, or blueberries.

 Lunch (protein, healthy fat, big salad) Ex.
-Chicken, salmon or tofu on a salad with oil & vinegar dressing.
+Chicken, salmon, or tofu on a salad with oil & vinegar dressing.

-Dinner (protein, steamed, boiled, grilled veggies or a big salad).
+Dinner (protein, steamed, boiled, grilled veggies, or a big salad).
 Ex.
-Chicken, Fish, Steak or Beans, on top of grilled (or oven roasted) peppers, broccoli, squash, asparagus.
+Chicken, Fish, Steak, or Beans, on top of grilled (or oven roasted) peppers, broccoli, squash, asparagus.
 Yum!

 Extra boost: No grains or white treats after 1 pm (so if you want your bread or quinoa…get in one serving at breakfast and lunch…..before 1pm).

 Healthy fats are a teaspoon of avocado, natural peanut butter, 1/4 c pumpkin seeds, 1/4 c walnuts.
 Blueberries are rockstars for your fruit with all their phytochemicals and fiber.
-Have a cup a day at breakfast.
-If you have to have a glass of wine after the weekday, ok.
-Keep it at one glass of nice red wine, and savor it within your window.
+Have a cup a day at breakfast if you have to have a glass of wine after the weekday, ok.
+Keep it at one glass of robust red wine, and savor it within your window.

-- Eat Dinner Earlier: Finish dinner by 5 or 6pm 2 or 3 days a week.
+Eat dinner Earlier: Finish dinner by 5 or 6 pm 2 or 3 days a week.

 Eat more veggies.